-SAN ANTONIO - SAN ANTONIO -- On Friday, people across the country celebrated Veterans Day, and Military City, USA was no exception, with dozens of people gathering at Fort Sam Houston National Cemetery for its annual Veterans Day celebration.
+SAN ANTONIO -- On Friday, people across the country celebrated Veterans Day, and Military City, USA was no exception, with dozens of people gathering at Fort Sam Houston National Cemetery for its annual Veterans Day celebration.

 Men and women, young and old, members of the military, and civilians all united to honor those who served the United States.